MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 * T﻿ake money away from WIX, Squarespace and other extortionately expensive services.
 * A desire to get people to build stuff.
+* R﻿educe some of the complexity traditionaly driving people to pay for 'all in one services'

 # Fundamentals

 ## Can’s and Cannot’s

-The main reason it is cheap is that it’s a static website.
-This means that it is basically an interactive PowerPoint presentation.
-This makes it perfect as a portfolio piece or a blog.
-But little else like.
+The main reason it’s inexpensive is that it’s a static website, essentially an interactive PowerPoint presentation.
+This makes it ideal for a portfolio or blog, but not much else.

 ## Tools and services used

-O﻿ne benefit is that all the services are interchangeable and can swapped for a different service if a company’s pricing policies change.
-This gives way more freedom compared to being reliant on one system.
+One benefit is that all the services are interchangeable and can be swapped for alternatives if a company’s pricing policies change.
+This provides much more freedom compared to relying on a single system.

 There are 4 key components going into this method: